-- 2. Other schools to which a student is transferring; - 3.
+- 2021-2022 College Catalog BOT approved 09232021 Bacone College - 2.
+Other schools to which a student is transferring; - 3.
 Specified officials for audit or evaluation purposes; - 4.
 Appropriate parties in connection with financial aid to a student; - 5.
 Organizations conducting certain studies for or on behalf of the school; - 6.
-Accrediting organizations;

-- 7. To comply with a judicial order or lawfully issued subpoena; - 8.
+Accrediting organizations; - 7.
+To comply with a judicial order or lawfully issued subpoena; - 8.
 Appropriate officials in cases of health and safety emergencies; and - 9.
 State and local authorities, within a juvenile justice system, pursuant to State law.